How much of my time does a website project take as a client?

 Ready to take the first step?

-In half an hour, you’ll know exactly how much time this project will take — and how we can take the pressure off your plate.
+In half an hour, you’ll know exactly how much time this project will take.